goblimey/go-ntrip/README.md

 it will receive a type 1005 within a few seconds.
 It takes a while for it to download the information it needs from the satellites, so a short wait for a base position message is OK.

-The rtcm package in this repo contains the logic to decode and display those message types, except for 1230 and 4072, the formats of which are opaque to me.

 The RTKLIB source code has functionality to decode most RTCM messages, so if you need to understand other message types, go there.